chrisjpatty/vibe-match/packages/vibe-match/README.md

 #### How can you use LLMs to test an LLM?

-Good question, Obviously, this is not a perfect solution, however, vibe-match does several things to force the LLMs to behave more deterministically.
-For example, by default each test is evaluated by the model several times.
-And then the results are sampled to get an overall picture of what the model believes the response to a test is.
-Rather than relying on singular model responses.
+Good question, Obviously, this is not a perfect solution, however vibe-match does several things to force the LLMs to behave more deterministically.
+For example, by default each test is evaluated by the model several times and the results are sampled to get a wider view of how the model evaluates the test, rather than relying on singular model responses.
+You can override this behavior and increase the number of samples for even more consistency, the trade off being more LLM calls and higher costs.
+See the [Reliability & Sampling](#reliability--sampling) section for more details.

 #### How can I write effective tests with vibe-match?